Diabetes Management Guide: Essential Steps for Healthy Living and Blood Sugar Control

 • Gestational diabetes (during pregnancy)

-Managing diabetes involves a combination of lifestyle adjustments, medical monitoring, and sometimes medication.
-The goal is to keep blood sugar levels within a target range, reducing the risk of complications such as heart disease, kidney damage, and nerve issues.
+Managing diabetes involves a combination of lifestyle changes, regular monitoring, and medical treatment.
+The goal is to keep blood sugar within a healthy range and reduce long-term health risks.

 • Engaging in regular physical activity